300 millones

-300 millones is a weekly Spanish musical and cultural television variety show produced by Televisión Española (TVE), aired between 1977 and 1983 on TVE-1 in Spain and transmitted via satellite to all member stations of the Organización de Televisión Iberoamericana (OTI) in Hispanic America and the United States, which aired it in their countries.
+300 millones is a weekly Spanish musical and cultural television variety show produced by Televisión Española (TVE).
+It aired between 1977 and 1983 on TVE-1 in Spain and transmitted via satellite to all member stations of the Organización de Televisión Iberoamericana (OTI) in Hispanic America and the United States, which aired it in their countries.
 It was also aired in Equatorial Guinea, the Philippines and the Netherlands Antilles.

 Format

 300 millones is a weekly variety show with musical performances, cultural and news reports, interviews and contests.
 It had a large-budget and top Spanish and Hispanic American guests, with each episode running for around an hour.
 Top international performers also appeared on the show to break into the Spanish-speaking market.
 The name of the show comes from the number of Spanish-language speakers around the world at the time, 300 million people.

 The show had several presenters throughout its history, including: Jana Escribano (1977), Lalo Azcona (1977), Ricardo Fernández Deu (1977), Guadalupe Enríquez (1977–1983), Tico Medina (1978–1983), Paca Gabaldón (1977–1978), José Antonio Plaza (1978), Alfredo Amestoy (1977–1981), Kiko Ledgard (1978–1979), Marisa Abad (1979), Pepe Domingo Castaño (1979–1983), Lola Martínez (1981–1982) and Cristina García Ramos (1982).